DataDog/dd-agent-comp-experiments/README.md

 Any other exported types relevant to the component should also be included in `component.go`.
 This ensures that the source file itself is a useful reference, in addition to Godoc-generated documentation.

-No other files should have exported items.
+No other files should have exported items: the only interface to the component is through the component interface.

-The only interface to the component is through the component interface.
+Components should not be nested; that is, no component's Go path should be a prefix of another component's Go path.

 ### Implementation